NIEM/NIEM.github.io/json/data/index.md

 Sometimes, NIEM JSON data simply includes the URI of its context resource.
 (This is especially useful when the context object is large.)
-With this approach, the data in *Example 2* might be
+With this approach, the data in *Example 2* might be:

 ```
 {